 You can protect yourself, though, if you know the right and wrong ways to deal with someone at home who’s under the weather.
 Give these simple strategies a try.

 Sanitize surfaces.
 Stopping the spread of germs means making sure you clean and disinfect hard surfaces such as countertops, tables, refrigerator handles, doorknobs, and faucets.
 And don't forget TV remotes, computers, laptops, and phones, too.
 Some germs can live in these spots for up to 24 hours, so make sure you clean with a disinfectant or disinfecting wipes, or quarter-cup of bleach mixed in 1 gallon of water.

 Steer clear when you can.
 It can be tough to completely avoid a sick person in your house, especially if you're the one taking care of them.
 But sometimes the best thing you can do to stay well is to keep your distance.
 If you can, give the sick person their own room for sleeping and relaxing.
 Stock it with the items they’ll need, like tissues, a trash can, medicine, and bottles of water.
 And limit their guest list.
 The only person who should go in and out of the sick room is the person taking care of them.

 Pamper your immune system.
 Your body does a remarkable job protecting you from illnesses most of the time, especially when you keep your immune system in tip-top shape.
-Keep eating lots of fruits and veggies, and make sure you get plenty of rest.
+Keep eating lots of fruits and veggies.
+Look for foods rich in vitamin A (sweet potatoes, carrots, spinach), vitamin C (citrus fruits), and vitamin E (almonds, sunflower seeds).
+Lean protein (seafood, eggs, beans) can also help boost your body’s defenses.
+Make sure you get plenty of rest.
 Daily exercise, keeping stress in check, and limiting alcohol also help.

 What about loading up on vitamin C or other products that claim to boost immunity?
 There’s not much evidence that they work.
 For example, vitamin C supplements might make a cold shorter and milder after you get one, but they can’t keep you from getting sick.